rwilson4/PyRake/README.md

 propensity scores, the code defaults to v=1.
 This will give you weights that exactly balance the specified covariates with a constraint on variance, but no connection to propensity scores.

+The constraint on the $` l_\infty `$ norm is a loosening of the exact covariate balance imposed by the equality constraints.
+In this case, we don't require exact covariate balance, but we insist that no covariate is imbalanced worse than the amount implied by $` \psi. `$

 PyRake can also be used to solve a sequence of these problems, with varying $` \phi `$.
 This allows the user to visualize the bias/variance